|

 JOSH ANDERSON also hauled in 5 balls for 44 yards and

+a score.
 In just his fifth varsity start under center Lawrence

 proved he belongs a part of Tomorrowland for the Hillers.